umrover/mrover-ros/scripts/science/README.md

-Code for the science bridge program that will interpret UART messages from a Nucleo
+Code for the custom science Nucleo board to transmit and receive UART messages
 ======================================================================================
 ### About
-Reads and parses NMEA like messages from the onboard science nucleo to operate the science box and get relevant data.
+Reads and parses NMEA like messages from the onboard custom science Nucleo board to do various tasks such as operate the science box and get relevant data and also control the arm laser and auton LED array.

 ### Hardware
 - NVIDIA JetsonNX